ActivityWatch/docs/src/installing-from-source.rst

 2. Start each module separately (Recommended for developing)

    - Run from your terminal with: :code:`aw-server`, :code:`aw-watcher-afk`, and :code:`aw-watcher-window`
+   - For the rust server, run with: :code:`aw-server-rust/target/package/aw-server-rust`

 Both methods take the :code:`--testing` flag as a command line parameter to run in testing mode.
 This runs the server on a different port (5666) and uses a separate database file to avoid mixing your important data with your testing data.